yayuuu/niri/README.md

 #### Caveats

 - Floating windows currently blur incorrectly in the overview (the blur texture is zoomed-out twice).
-- As of right now, it is only possible to produce blur in rectangular shapes depending on the target surface size, with or without rounded corners (though all corners have to be rounded equally).

-  In the future, the plan is to introduce a setting that allows masking blur pixel-by-pixel, similar to Hyprland's `ignorealpha` setting, though this will require careful GPU profiling.

 - Blur is currently only possible to be enabled through the config.
 Implementing both [KDE blur](https://wayland.app/protocols/kde-blur) and [background effect](https://wayland.app/protocols/ext-background-effect-v1) is planned though.